Use the message view if:

 To display messages as popovers on desktop devices, or in full-screen mode on smartphones, we recommend that you use sap.m.ResponsivePopover as a container.

-Users can filter messages by type (error, warning, success and information) with the segmented buttons on top of the message view.
+If different types of message are available, users can filter messages by type (error, warning, success, and information) using the segmented buttons at the top of the message view.

 The short description comprises a simple and helpful text.